-Proceeds received by the Trust from the issuance and sale of Baskets will consist of Bitcoins deposited with the Trust in connection with creations.
-Such Bitcoins will only be (i) owned by the Trust, (ii) transferred (or converted to U.S. dollars, if necessary) to pay the Trust's expenses, (iii) distributed in connection with the redemption of Baskets or (iv) liquidated in the event that the Trust terminates or as otherwise required by law or regulation.
+Proceeds received by the Trust from the issuance and sale of Baskets will consist of Ether deposited with the Trust in connection with creations.
+Such Ether will only be (i) owned by the Trust, (ii) transferred (or converted to U.S. dollars, if necessary) to pay the Trust's expenses, (iii) distributed or otherwise disposed of in connection with the redemption of Baskets or (iv) liquidated in the event that the Trust terminates or as otherwise required by law or regulation.

-DESCRIPTION OF SHARES
+DESCRIPTION OF THE SHARES

 The Trust is authorized under the Trust Agreement to create and issue an unlimited number of Shares.
 Shares are issued only in Baskets (a Basket equals a block of 10,000 Shares) in connection with creations.
 The Shares represent units of fractional undivided beneficial interest in and ownership of the Trust and have no par value.
-On January 26, 2018, the Trust completed a 91-for-1 Share split of the Trust's issued and outstanding Shares.
-In connection with the Share Split, shareholders of record on January 22, 2018 received ninety additional Shares of the Trust for each Share held.
-The number of outstanding Shares and per-Share amounts disclosed for periods prior to January 26, 2018 have been retroactively adjusted to reflect the effects of the Share Split, as applicable.
+On December 17, 2020, the Trust completed a 9-for-1 Share split of the Trust's issued and outstanding Shares.
+In connection with the Share Split, shareholders of record on December 14, 2020 received eight additional Shares of the Trust for each Share held.
+The number of outstanding Shares and per-Share amounts disclosed for periods prior to December 17, 2020 have been retroactively adjusted to reflect the effects of the Share Split, as applicable.
+The Shares are expected to be listed on NYSE Arca under the ticker symbol "ETHE".